phuvm389/ffw-styleguide/README.md

     cd .npm
     ```

-4. Install all the required packages with Node Package Manager
+4. Install all the required packages and libraries with Node Package Manager

     ```
     npm install